There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 A Simple Favor

 Stephanie (Anna Kendrick) is an overachieving mother.
-She signs up for as many volunteer tasks as possible at her son’s school, and has a vlog where she gives parental tips and recipes.
-Stephanie is the stereotypical perfect mother, but her whole world is turned upside down soon after meeting the mother of her son’s friend, Emily (Blake Lively).
+She signs up for as many volunteer tasks as possible at her son’s school, and she has a vlog where she gives parental tips and recipes.
+Stephanie is the stereotypical perfect mother, but her whole world is turned upside down soon after meeting Emily (Blake Lively), the mother of her son’s friend.
 Emily has an unorthodox, no-care attitude and a very high paying job as the PR representative for a high-end fashion company.

 The Pros & Cons